walkwithweb/walkwithweb/README.md

     .
     accordions:
     - title: --enter a title for the accordion, do not use quotation marks e.g SOUNDS IN CITIES --
-      id: "--enter a unique id for the accordion button, make sure no other accordion button is using this id e.g home-accordion-1 --"
+      id: "--enter a unique id for the accordion button, make sure no other accordion button is using this id and user no spaces e.g home-accordion-1 --"
       description: "--enter the text that will be showed when the accordion is open--"
       image: "--enter the path for the image e.g /assets/images/accordions/home/1.png where image 1.png is in the home folder in the accordions folder in the images folder which is in the assets folder--"